 The very idea of detecting and monitoring glaucoma changes by measuring blood flow is not new.
 For decades, measuring retrobulbar circulation with various methods has been challenging in diagnosing and monitoring glaucoma.
-Florescein angiography (FA), in glaucoma eyes, showed decreased fluorescence and delayed filling of blood vessels.
-Because it is invasive and only partially quantitative, FA is not practical for routine glaucoma monitoring.
-Other techniques, such as Ultrasound Doppler, OCT Doppler, Laser Doppler Flowmetry and Laser Specle Flowgraphy, have also shown reduction in retinal and optic nerve flow in glaucoma.
-However, these techniques have high variability of measurement and are more suitable for detecting changes-differences between larger groups of patients than individually.
-OCT-A differs from the previously mentioned techniques, for two important reasons.
-First, OCT-A is a non-invasive imaging technique.
-Second, OCT-A can measure the density of blood vessels with a high possibility of recurrence and renewal, ie. reproductions of the measurement itself.
+Fluorescein angiography, in glaucoma eyes, showed decreased fluorescence and delayed filling of blood vessels.
+Because it is invasive and only partially quantitative, fluorescein angiography is not practical for routine glaucoma monitoring.
+Other techniques, such as ultrasound Doppler, Doppler OCT, laser Doppler flowmetry, and laser speckle flowgraphy, have also shown the reduction in retinal and optic nerve flow in glaucoma.
+However, these techniques have high variability of measurement and are more suitable for detecting changes/differences between larger groups of patients than individually.
+OCT-A differs from the aforementioned techniques in two important aspects.
+Firstly, OCT-A is a non-invasive imaging technique.
+Secondly, OCT-A can measure the density of blood vessels with a high possibility of recurrence and renewal, i.e. reproductions of the measurement itself.
 It lasts only a few seconds and can be repeated at each patient checkup.
-Measurements are accurate and can be used to diagnose and monitor disease.
+Measurements are accurate and can be used to diagnose and monitor the disease.